viaBlock/atn_setup/README.md

 # ATN setup

-Group of helpers to download, setup and work within the ATN environment
+Group of helpers to download, setup and work within the CLNP environment

 The repository contains several helper scripts to prepare the environment for the ATN kernel module.